KazeAsh/Package_Delivery/README.md

 •  The distances provided in the “WGUPS Distance Table” are equal regardless of the direction traveled.
 •  The day ends when all 40 packages have been delivered.

-Requirements
+Requirements</br>
 Your submission must be your original work.
 No more than a combined total of 30% of the submission and no more than a 10% match to any one individual source can be directly quoted or closely paraphrased from sources, even if cited correctly.
 The similarity report that is provided when you submit your task can be used as a guide.
 You must use the rubric to direct the creation of your submission because it provides detailed criteria that will be used to evaluate your work.
 Each requirement below may be evaluated by more than one rubric aspect.
 The rubric aspect titles may contain hyperlinks to relevant portions of the course.

 Tasks may not be submitted as cloud links, such as links to Google Docs, Google Slides, OneDrive, etc., unless specified in the task requirements.
-All other submissions must be file types that are uploaded and submitted as attachments (e.g., .docx, .pdf, .ppt).
+All other submissions must be file types that are uploaded and submitted as attachments (e.g., .docx, .pdf, .ppt).</br>

 Note: Use only appropriate built-in data structures, except dictionaries.
 You must design, write, implement, and debug all code that you turn in for this assessment.
 Code downloaded from the internet or acquired from another student or any other source may not be submitted and will result in automatic failure of this assessment.